-Important information
+Important Information

-This article is issued by Gravis Advisory Limited ("GAL"), which is authorised and regulated by the Financial Conduct Authority.
+The information contained in this article is issued by Gravis Advisory Limited ("GAL" or the "Firm")), which is authorised and regulated by the Financial Conduct Authority.
 GAL's registered office address is 24 Savile Row, London, United Kingdom, W1S 2ES.
 The company is registered in England and Wales under registration number 09910124.

-VT Gravis UK Listed Property (PAIF) Fund (the "Fund") is a sub-fund of VT Gravis Real Assets ICVC, which is a non-UCITS retail scheme and an umbrella company for the purposes of the OEIC Regulations.
+TM Gravis UK Listed Property (PAIF) Fund (the "Fund") is a sub-fund of TM Gravis Real Assets ICVC, which is a non-UCITS retail scheme and an umbrella company for the purposes of the OEIC Regulations.
 The Fund is a Property Authorised Investment Fund ("PAIF").
-Valu-Trac Investment Management Limited is the Authorised Corporate Director of VT Gravis Real Assets ICVC and GAL is the investment manager of the Fund.